Kirkennan Estate Holiday Cottages Green Tourism Policy

 - We keep bees in the walled garden.

-- We have sown wildflowers in two sections of the Arboretum including yellow rattle and intend to expand this section year by year (2017 & 2019)
+- We have sown wildflowers in three sections of the Arboretum including yellow rattle and intend to expand this section year by year (2017, 2019, 2021, 2023)

 - We encourage the enjoyment of nature and wildlife by guests visiting Kirkennan.
-We have bird feeders outside all the cottages, three red squirrel feeders and have built a photography hide in the woodland made from our own wind felled timber preserved with pine tar, a non toxic wood preservative.
-All cottages and the riverside hut contain a bird identification book and there is an identification poster and log book for recording nature sightings in the hide.
-[In 2019 the squirrel feeders have been temporarily removed at the recommendation of Saving Scotland's Red Squirrels to help counter an outbreak of Squirrel Pox]
+We have bird feeders outside all the cottages, red squirrel feeders and have built a photography hide in the woodland made from our own wind felled timber preserved with pine tar, a non toxic wood preservative.
+All cottages and the riverside hut contain a bird identification books and there is an identification poster and log book for recording nature sightings in the hide.

 - We liaise with Saving Scotland's Red Squirrels to protect Kirkennan's red squirrel population and work to inform our guests of the issues involved.